 However, it’s these traits, their use of business efficiency technologies such as Cloud enabled SaaS services, and the large volumes of sensitive data generated, that makes these organisations a tempting target for cyber criminals.

-Cyber threats faced by the high-tech industry
+Cyber threats faced by high-tech industries

 The threats posed to high-tech organisations are wide-ranging; varying from eavesdropping and IP theft to rogue data injection and access control.
 Attacks designed to gain access to systems and data at rest are not uncommon.
 However, they pose more of a challenge to hackers as they must first overcome preventative measures such as firewalls.